+'''

+Signature

+public abstract

-javax.realtime.RelativeTime getQueryPrecision() '''
+javax.realtime.RelativeTime getQueryPrecision()

+'''

-Gets the precision of the time read, the nominal interval between ticks.
-It is the same as calling getQueryPrecision(RelativeTime)16 with null as an argument.
+Gets the nominal interval between ticks of time read from this clock.
+It is the same as calling getQueryPrecision(RelativeTime) with null as an argument.
 Returns the value representing the read precision.

 getQueryPrecision(RelativeTime)